Tony-gh123/U.S-Burden-of-Disease-Report-2010-2021/README.md

 Alzheimer’s disease and related dementias are not sudden killers like stroke or heart attack, they are slow, progressive conditions that erode memory, judgment, and independence over years.
 While dementia itself rarely appears as the “immediate cause” of death, it greatly increases vulnerability to infections, falls, and other complications that ultimately shorten life.

-In 2021, dementia accounted for an age-standardized YLL rate of 356 per 100k, nearly unchanged since 2010 (−1%).
+In 2021, dementia accounted for an age-standardized YLL rate of 356 per 100k, unchanged since 2010 (−1%).
 Absolute years of life lost increased by 27%, from 1.85M -> 2.34M.
 This rise is driven almost entirely by population aging, as more Americans live longer, more enter the age brackets where dementia is common.
 For women, who generally outlive men, dementia ranks even higher among causes of death.

 When it comes to causes, science is still catching up.
 The GBD framework shows only weak evidence for known risks: